-Pumpkin Pot de Crème ~ these lovely pumpkin custards are silky and perfectly spiced ~ they’re a welcome light dessert after a heavy holiday meal.
+Pumpkin Pot de Crème ~ these lovely pumpkin custards are silky, perfectly spiced, and topped with a maple infused whipped cream ~ they’re a welcome light dessert after a heavy holiday meal.
 Who needs pumpkin pie?

 I’ve got a confession to make.
 For all my pumpkin mania, for all the time I spend dreaming up new ways to enjoy pumpkin from the beginning of September through the New Year, and in spite of what can only be called my pumpkin fetish, I’ve never, ever, really liked pumpkin pie, the mother of all pumpkin foods.
 It just never did anything for me.
 So I’m happy to report that I’ve come up with a pumpkin pie alternative…I love these little pot de crèmes, they are silky and light as air.
 They’ll give you the same wonderful seasonal thrill of pumpkin pie, the same flavors and aromas you’re used to but in cute little ‘pot’ form.
 (Pot is pronounced “poe” by the way.)